Carlos Santana Player Props: Pirates vs. Cubs

 - The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.13).

-- Cubs pitchers combine to give up 65 home runs (one per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (67 total, one per game).

-- His last appearance was on Thursday against the Los Angeles Angels, when the righty tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- His last appearance came on Friday against the Los Angeles Angels, when the left-hander tossed six innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.